seed-hypermedia/mintter/docs/nix.md

 eval (direnv hook fish)     # for fish
 ```

-When inside the repository run
+Then `cd` to the repository and run:

 ```shell
 direnv allow .